Sergey-Murtazin/setup-go/README.md

 ```

-Check latest version:
+## Check latest version:

-> In basic example, without `check-latest` flag, the action tries to resolve version from local cache firstly and download only if it is not found.
-Local cache on image is updated with a couple of weeks latency.
+The `check-latest` flag defaults to `false`.
+When set to `false`, the action will first check the local cache for a semver match.
+If unable to find a specific version in the cache, the action will attempt to download a version of Node.js.
+It will pull LTS versions from [go-versions releases](https://github.com/actions/go-versions/releases) and on miss or failure will fall back to the previous behavior of downloading directly from [go dist](https://storage.googleapis.com/golang).
+Use the default or set `check-latest` to `false` if you prefer stability and if you want to ensure a specific version of Node.js is always used.

-`check-latest` flag forces the action to check if the cached version is the latest one.
-It reduces latency significantly but it is much more likely to incur version downloading.
+If `check-latest` is set to `true`, the action first checks if the cached version is the latest one.
+If the locally cached version is not the most up-to-date, a version of Node.js will then be downloaded.
+Set `check-latest` to `true` it you want the most up-to-date Go version to always be used.

+> Setting `check-latest` to `true` has performance implications as downloading Go versions is slower than using cached versions.

 ```yaml
 steps:
   - uses: actions/checkout@master